KabohaJeanMark/KabohaJeanMark/README.md

 - 👯 I’m looking to collaborate on Ruby On Rails Projects.

-- 🌱 I’m learning Ruby and Google Cloud Development.
+- 🌱 I’m learning and polishing up on my frontend web development skills of HTML5 Web Accessibility and styling with raw CSS3..

 - 😄 For more information about me: ..
 [My Portfolio Website](https://kabohajeanmark.github.io/my-portfolio/)